top of page

 SSIEC: name & connect all of your inner experiences

 I created a free resource for you called SSIEC.
 This simple one-sheet provides the vocabulary for your domains: Polyvagal State, Sensations, Impulses, Emotions, and Cognitions.
-Sign up for my email list, download the sheet, and start naming what you're going through.
-It also gives you an idea of what to expect as you climb your Polyvagal ladder.
+Start naming your experiences through the free download below.
+If you want more, join the Members Center where you will find downloads and learning hubs.

 The Importance of the Polyvagal Safety State in Trauma Recovery